carloocchiena/django_boilerplate/README.md

 Bulma is an interesting framework.
 The documentation is not as good as Bootstrap, but the classes are somehow simpler than Bootstrap.
 I don't mind using it.
 It has been a good experiment.<br>
 Starting from this social media template it's not hard to replicate to other kind of similar or even more complex social media interactions.

+#### Interesting features
+- A good base for a more complex usage of Django.
+- User lifecycle management: signup, signin, signout.
+- Social Media interactions: follow, unfollow, see users list, see contents based on the people the user is following.
+- Interactive dashboard: multiple access point to user profile clicking on redirect links.

 ### Personal blog and portfolio showcase

 CSS: Bootstrap 5.0.0

 lorem ipsum

+#### Interesting features
+- Clean project, great opportunity to be cannibalized and used elsewhere.
+- Easily create project objects via admin panel.
+- Image management via `media` folder.
+- Pre-made templates for project details page.
+- Custom `next` button to navigate thru the project details page.
+- Pretty good example of Django project with multiple app (`blog`, `projects`) with templates and models.
+- Ready-made blog template with categories, index and detail views.

 ### Please readme
 Some additional files that I made in order to guide the reader through the process.<br>